mika-alaoutinen/kiskotaan-backend/readme.md

 - Add `CourseSummary.avsc` to Courses service.
   - A course summary contains course name, hole count and course par.
   - Try reading emitted course events from Kafka and map them to a new `Courses-course_summary` topic?
-- Play around with GraphQL in Queries service streams.
-  - It should be possible to dynamically create summarized or full views using GraphQL's `@Source` feature.
+- Play around with GraphQL in Queries service.
+It should be possible to dynamically create summarized or full views using GraphQL's `@Source` feature.
-  - For example, display course hole count or a list of holes based on what the client requests.
-- Implement `Queries service`.
-  - Use Kafka Streams to query the state of different domain entities.
-  - MongoDB won't be needed anymore.
-  - Figure out how to send course, player and score card events to Kafka on application launch to create initial test data.
-- Implement search functionality for score cards.

 # Ideas for further development
-1. Try out the `outbox` pattern in `Courses service` to share course state to a Kafka topic.
-Use the Debezium connector for Postgres.
+1. Replace dual writes with the `transactional outbox` pattern.

 2. Add `Analytics service` that aggregates facts about played rounds.
-  - Try out Kafka Streams.
   - Who has the most bogies and birdies?
   - What are the most popular courses?

-3. Add `Tournament service` that assigns players to scorecards and keeps track of overall player scores.